UserNotFoundXEption/CupaGoovno/Moai documentation/README.md

 ![](hitbox_heart.png)

 ## Choosing attacks
 Moai uses Q-Learning algorythm and Softmax function to create and update a table containing chances to use each attack.
-Example table update after failed rockets + baseball attack:
+Example table update after a failed rockets + baseball attack:

 ![](learning_table_update.png)

 Reward is based on how much damage did the boss take, did it spawn a heart, did player heal and did they receive damage.

 Reward = 2000 * △PlayerHP - △MoaiHP.
 △ - Difference in value after an attack.
 If the heart has spawned, additional 1000 is added to the reward.

 Then the reward is scaled so it's never too big: scaledReward = 650 * tanh(reward / 650).

 ![](reward_scaling.png)

 Q-Learning creates a table of expected rewards for each attack which is used by Softmax function to create the chances table.